alexsam29/ssg-cli-tool/README.md

  ## Instructions
  1. Clone or download the repository on to your local machine.
 Remember the file location!
  2. Open a terminal or command window and move to the directory where the repository was downloaded to.
+ 3. Before running the tool, run the command ```npm install -g``` to install npm packages.
- 3. Run the SSG tool by inputting a file or folder path.
+ 4. Run the SSG tool by inputting a file or folder path.
  ```
  ssg -i file_path
  ```
- 4. If a file was specified, an HTML file will be created and added into the ```dist``` directory.
+ 5. If a file was specified, an HTML file will be created and added into the ```dist``` directory.
 If a directory was specified, HTML files will be created for every text file in the directory and they will be added into the ```dist``` directory.
- 5. [OPTIONAL] Specify a directory to output the HTML files to by adding the path as a second argument.
+ 6. [OPTIONAL] Specify a directory to output the HTML files to by adding the path as a second argument.
 If the directory does not exist, a new one will be created.
 If it does exist, the current contents will be deleted and only the HTML files will be added.
  ```
  ssg -i file_path -o directoryPath
  ```